-Kenya is one of the fastest growing economies in Africa, with the economic growth rate at 5.7% between 2015 and 2019 according to world bank.
-With such a high economic growth rate, it attracts a lot of investors in all the sectors of business be it, agriculture, healthcare, finance, technology and so many more.
+Kenya is one of the fastest growing economies in Africa, with an economic growth rate of 5.7% between 2015 and 2019 according to the world bank.
+With such a high economic growth rate, it attracts a lot of investors in all sectors of business be it, agriculture, healthcare, finance, technology and so many more.
 Opportunities for growing Kenya are so many and varied.

-However, even with such promise in Kenya, there is still the part of society that lies forgotten and desolate.
-In any neighborhood in Kenya you will find a divide between the elite and the poverty stricken estates.
+However, even with such promise in Kenya, there is still a part of society that lies forgotten and desolate.
+In any neighbourhood in Kenya, you will find a divide between the elite and the poverty-stricken estates.
 Walking into different parts of Nairobi early in the morning, you will realize that the streets are filled with homeless men, women and children, sleeping on cardboard boxes and covering themselves with potato sacks.
 Poverty in Kenya’s cities still astounds most given the fast growth of our economy.

-Negative factors such as HIV/AIDS, environmental hygiene, lack of education and lack of consistent and substantial income are contributing factors to the increasing population of underprivileged people.
-This section of the society requires all the positive aid it can be given if they are to rise from the position they are at right now.
+Negative factors such as HIV/AIDS, lack of education and lack of consistent and substantial income are contributing factors to the increasing population of underprivileged people in informal settlements.
+This section of society requires all the positive aid it can be given if they are to rise from the position they are at right now.

 Smile Community Centre was first founded in the year 2009 as a self-help group by Margret Nekesa, a mother of three, who saw the need in society for a safe haven for her community where youth, women and orphaned or vulnerable children in the informal settlements could gain support, training and counselling to help them make a better life for themselves.